seatable/seatable-app-template/README.md

 In the development environment, when the program is initialized, the table on the server is loaded through the information in the configuration file, and then a dialog box is actively displayed.

 In the production environment, the table data is already in the browser, so it does not need to be loaded.
 When the program is initialized (entry.js), it register a callback function with SeaTable.
-This callback function will be executed when the user clicks the button corresponding to the plugin.
+This callback function will be executed when the user clicks the button corresponding to the app.
 In this template, the behavior of the callback function is to let the plug-in pop up a dialog box and display it in the template through the dtable SDK interface

-## Basic process of plugin development
+## Basic process of app development

 ### 1. clone project

 * clone current project to local

-### 2. Modify the plugin information file
+### 2. Modify the app information file

-* Add a custom icon.png as the icon of the plugin in the plugin-config folder (if it is not provided, the default icon will be used. icon.png requires 128x128 pixels)
+* Add a custom icon.png as the icon of the app in the app-config folder (if it is not provided, the default icon will be used. icon.png requires 128x128 pixels)
-* Add custom card_image.png as the background image of the plugin icon in the plugin-config folder (if it is not provided, the default background is displayed. card_image.png is required to be 560x240 pixels, the actual display is 280x120 pixels.
+* Add custom card_image.png as the background image of the app icon in the app-config folder (if it is not provided, the default background is displayed. card_image.png is required to be 560x240 pixels, the actual display is 280x120 pixels.
-* Modify info.json configuration file in plugin-config folder
+* Modify info.json configuration file in app-config folder

 ```
-  "name": '', // English name of plugin, can only contain letters, numbers, underscores, and underscores
+  "name": '', // English name of app, can only contain letters, numbers, underscores, and underscores
-  "version": '', // plugin version number
+  "version": '', // app version number
-  "display_name": '', // name of the plugin display
+  "display_name": '', // name of the app display
-  "description": '', // description of plugin function
+  "description": '', // description of app function
 ```

 There is no need to add other configuration parameters here, other parameters are automatically generated by the packaging tool

-### 3. Modify plugin registration function in entry.js file
+### 3. Modify app registration function in entry.js file

 ```
   Update window.app.registerPluginItemCallback ('test', TaskList.execute);
   ⬇️
-  To： window.app.registerPluginItemCallback (name, TaskList.execute); where the value of name is the value of "name" in plugin-config/info.json
+  To： window.app.registerPluginItemCallback (name, TaskList.execute); where the value of name is the value of "name" in app-config/info.json
 ```

 > Note, the "name" must be the save as in the info.json.
-Otherwise your plugin can't work.
+Otherwise your app can't work.

-### 4. Modify plugin development configuration file setting.js
+### 4. Modify app development configuration file setting.js

 The configuration file is used for local development to get dtable data.